ClangClangBattarang/AHK-Desktop/README.md

 # AHK-Desktop
-My general, personal AHK script for personal use.
+My general, personal AHK script for personal use for Windows 10.